-How to apply these bounds to achieve bounds of learning algorithms is an interesting question, and is dependent on the learning algorithm and the type of bound to prove.
+How to apply these bounds to achieve results for learning algorithms is an interesting question and depends on the learning algorithm and the type of bound to prove.
 Below, we provide a simple example that shows OBS may preserve the asymptotic properties of existing regret bounds, even when regret is measured with respect to a single expert rather than a mixture.